-Not being able to use right-click functions can be very frustrating and limiting.
+Not being able to use the right-click function of your mouse can be and limiting.
 Problems with the right mouse button can be caused by incompatible drivers, hardware issues, or corrupted system files.
-In this article, we show some solutions to right button problems.
+In this article, we show how to fix mouse right-click problems.

 Table of Contents:

 - Disable Tablet Mode